- Do you want to qualify as a teacher?

 Face-to-face learningDistance learningPrerequisitesAttendance required in class- Year unspecified

-MAL204FThe pedagogy and organisation of supportMandatory (required) course10A mandatory (required) course for the programme10 ECTS, credits2 fieldwork creditsCourse DescriptionThe main goal of the course is for participants to learn about and be able to apply methods in organizing, teaching, and evaluating learning and teaching in diverse student groups.
+MAL204FThe pedagogy and organisation of supportMandatory (required) course10A mandatory (required) course for the programme10 ECTS, credits2 fieldwork creditsCourse DescriptionThe main goal of the course is for participants to learn about and apply methods for organising, teaching, and evaluating learning and teaching across diverse student groups.
 An emphasis is placed on participants becoming familiar with selected research findings, and the main concepts and ideas regarding inclusion and diversity (multicultural schooling and inclusive schooling).
 Upon completion of the course, students should be familiar with research on teaching and learning in the field, be capable of preparing and following through with a group and/or individual curriculum for diverse groups or individuals, have obtained skills to be able to adapt curricula to the needs of individuals and groups so that the needs of all students are met, be able to organize teaching and learning for diverse groups or individuals, be able to apply teaching methods and assessment techniques appropriate for diverse student groups, be able to work with parents and experts involved in the schooling and/or individual students.

 Content: